Therydusone/first-app/README.md

 # FirstReactProject

-This is my first React project where I learned bacisc of React.
+This is my first React project where I learned basics of React.